Eloise (books): Books

-The first three sequels — Eloise in Paris, Eloise at Christmastime, and Eloise in Moscow — were withdrawn from publication by Thompson in the mid-'60s, but returned to print after her death in 1998.
+The first three sequels — Eloise in Paris, Eloise at Christmastime, and Eloise in Moscow — were withdrawn from publication by Thompson in the mid-'60s, as she felt that they were not as perfect as the original Eloise.
+After Thompson died in 1988, her estate allowed Simon and Schuster to bring the books back into print.
+Eloise in Paris and Eloise at Christmastime were reissued to introduce the series to new readers.

-Subsequent

-Other modern Eloise titles released by Simon & Schuster include Eloise's Guide to Life (2000), Eloise at Christmas (2003), Eloise's What I Absolutely Love Love Love (2005) and Love & Kisses, Eloise (2005).
+Simon and Schuster released later tiles including Eloise's Guide to Life (2000), Eloise at Christmas (2003), Eloise's What I Absolutely Love Love Love (2005) and Love & Kisses, Eloise (2005).
 The same publisher began producing Eloise stories "in the style of Kay Thompson and Hilary Knight" to their early-reader Ready-to-Reads line in 2005.
 By 2007, 11 titles had been released in that line.

-Thompson's time on the set of the 1957 musical film Funny Face inspired a new Eloise cartoon Eloise in Hollywood (2006).
+Simon and Schuster also released a 60th anniversary edition of Eloise, which included the original text and additional background material.
+The edition featured a companion scrapbook and contributions from illustrator Hilary Knight.

 Bernadette Peters narrates a collection of four Eloise stories — "Eloise", "Eloise in Paris", "Eloise at Christmastime", and "Eloise in Moscow", released by Simon & Schuster Audio in October 2015.
-They are available in audiobook and CD and book.
+These releases were part of broader efforts to expand the series through new formats, including audio editions.
+They are available in audio formats.

+Character and personality

+Eloise is portrayed as a highly active child who spends her days moving through the Plaza Hotel and engaging in constant activity.
+Eloise is shown doing unusual and exaggerated actions, such as ordering small or unexpected items from room service.
+The narrative follows Eloise's daily experiences, presenting events as they occur throughout her day.
+The books include imaginative elements, such as interactions with animals and playful scenarios within the hotel, such as creating elevator jams.
+The illustrations include visual jokes and details that add to the storytelling.
+Eloise has been described as a “force of nature," characterized as brazen, ill-mannered, and appealing.